 If a district believes that the data for their final report submitted is incorrect, the district must immediately notify the Board and submit a revised final report by October 15.

 Except as provided in Section 7.7 (C), the eligible costs and enrollments reported by a district which does not submit a revised final report pursuant to Section 7.7(A) shall be deemed to be complete and final and may not subsequently be changed or challenged by that district.

+The Board will review submissions from districts and develop a process for adjustment of submitted reports for instances where questions in data submitted arise outside of a scheduled audit.

 On a case by case basis, the Board may grant an exception of the due dates as a result of natural disasters or extenuating circumstances.